-Apart from this, regarding the camera used as a receiver in OCC, in this technology has been employed several types of cameras such as Single-Lens Reflex (SLR) cameras [6] or smartphones [10].
+Apart from this, regarding the camera used as a receiver in OCC, in this technology has been employed several types of cameras such as Single-Lens Reflex (SLR) cameras [6] or smartphones [7].
 In all the cases mentioned above, the devices are used to take pictures and videos within the visible range.
 Their image sensor only permits the capture of RGB images at most, similar to the human eye.
 However, multispectral cameras (and hyperspectral cameras) can capture a higher number of communication bands than the RGB bands provided by conventional cameras.
-These have been used in different sectors such as remote sensing [7], agriculture [9] or biotechnology [8].
-In this manner, Optical Multispectral Camera
+These have been used in different sectors such as remote sensing [8], agriculture [9] or biotechnology [10].
+In this manner, Optical Multispectral Camera Communication (OMCC) would offer a wide range of opportunities.

-This work analyzes the LED spectral variations caused by heat and the attenuation due to the underwater channel.
+Furthermore, the behavior of the Light-Emitting Diodes (LEDs) varies depending on temperature.
+Some of the characteristics affected are emitted wavelength and luminosity.
+This work analyzes the LED spectral variations caused by heat.
 The use of a multispectral (or hyperspectral) camera, which has a high spectral resolution, is proposed to take advantage of this typically considered harmful effect.
-It is expected to get various independent communication channels using a single sort of transmitter, which would lessen the complexity and cost of the system.
+It is expected to get various independent communication channels using a single sort of the system.
 On the other hand, although this type of camera has a low sampling rate, there are techniques such as spectral signatures extraction to distinguish particular signals at different wavelengths that would improve its performance.

 This paper is divided into six sections.
-Section 2 gives a brief overview of the theoretical background on which the work is based.
-The characterization methodology and the results concerning the temperature effects on the used LED devices are presented in Sections 3 and 4, respectively.
-In Section 5, the application of this characterization is proposed using a multispectral camera in an underwater environment.
-Lastly, some conclusions are drawn in Section 6.
+Section II gives a brief overview of the theoretical background on which the work is based.
+The characterization methodology and the results concerning the temperature effects on the used LED devices are presented in Sections III and IV, respectively.
+In Section V, the application of this characterization is proposed using a multispectral camera.
+Lastly, some conclusions are drawn in Section VI.